pmgl/starblast-modding/README.md

 ```

 ##### Customizing the scoreboard or radar
-The built-in scoreboard can be replaced by your own custom scoreboard component.
+The built-in scoreboard or radar can be replaced by your own custom scoreboard/radar component.
 As soon as an UI component with id `"scoreboard"` or `"radar_background"` is created, you will be responsible for updating the scoreboard/radar.
 Your custom scoreboard/radar component does not have to include a `position` because it will automatically fill the area already reserved for the perspective UI Component.

 ##### Global UI
 You can use `game.setUIComponent({ options })` to set the UI to all current players in the game